ctidigital/magento2-cache-permissions/README.md

 # Advanced Acl Permissions module for Magento 2

 ## Overview

-The Magento standard ACL defines access to 'Cache Management' the problem is that if this is enabled then the user has access to all cache flushing features.
-The module allow more granular ACL configuration for a better cache management.
+Magento's default access control rules mean that a user with access to the 'Cache Management' section can flush any cache.
+This can have very serious performance impacts on the website.

+This module adds more access control rules allowing you to control what certain users are able to do.
 ## Installation details

 Simply require module in your project using composer.